HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/01-preliminaries.md

 ## Basic Items

 Inside repository `compose-zkverify-simplified` you can find the main tool you'll use for preparing your environment, the script `scripts/init.sh`.
 It acts as a step-by-step guide, collecting from you all the requirements and taking care of preparing all the files needed.

+**Windows user:** a couple of additional checks when running `scripts/init.sh` are required:

+- make sure Docker engine is running (e.g. verifying it from Docker Desktop),
+- make sure you can run `.sh` scripts on your machine; suggested option is to install [Git](https://git-scm.com/downloads), then you can just double click on `init.sh` or use Git Bash tool.

 Let's now have a brief overview of the basic items required to actually run the node: